Bullet Journal December Pages

 This month is all about shiny things.
 I decided to steer away from the obvious red and green colors and instead picked a glamorous golden sparkle style.
 What do you think?

-Read on to find out how you too can replicate these Christmas journal ideas.
+Keep reading to find out how you can replicate these Christmas journal ideas.
 I am sharing the supplies and materials used below plus some tips and tricks to help you learn how to decorate bullet journal winter spreads.

 If you are looking for a done for you Christmas planner, you can check my free printable here!

 And if you are looking for more December bullet journal themes click here for my complete list of bujo themes!

 December Bullet Journal Spread Supplies